-Financial Resources for Capital Projects and Operating Expenditure
+Financial Resources for Capital Projects and Operating Expenditure generated funds designated to replace aging assets.

 Section 18 (1) of the Municipal Finance Management Act 56 of 2003 states that an annual budget may only be funded from realistically anticipated revenues to be collected; cash-backed accumulated funds from previous years' surpluses not committed for other purposes; borrowed funds, but only for the capital budget.